MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 You define a list of emergency callback numbers in the Shared Calling policy by using the `-EmergencyNumbers` parameter.
 Each Shared Calling policy must have a unique emergency calling number.
 That is, you can't use the same emergency number in more than one Shared Calling policy.

-When an emergency call is made, the next free number in the emergency number list will be used as the caller ID.
+When an emergency call is made, the next free number in the emergency number list is used as the caller ID.
 This number will be reserved for the next 60 minutes.

 - If there are no free numbers available in the list, we'll reuse a phone number from the list.